 Educating employees with clear and consistent communication throughout the year is the key.
 Here are some tips for success:

-- Communicate year-round: Employee communication on HSA plans should begin before annual benefits enrollment season and needs to continue after it’s over.
+- Communicate year-round: Employee communication on HSA plans should begin before the annual benefits enrollment season and needs to continue after it’s over.

 - Employee engagement: Employers need to connect with employees in ways they prefer, and that means texts, emails and other digital techniques above and beyond print reminders.